michaelo/daya/README.md

     hidot myfile.hidot output.png
     hidot myfile.hidot output.svg

-hidot is a tool and library to convert from the hidot format to regular .dot, .png og .svg.
+hidot is a tool and library to convert from the .hidot format to regular .dot, .png or .svg.

-The hidot-format is intended to allow for rapid graphing from text sources.
+The hidot-format is intended to allow for rapid diagramming from text sources.
 Mostly relationship-like diagrams such as (UML's= activity-, component-diagrams etc. There are currently no plan to add features for sequence-diagrams and such.

 It can be thought of as "a subset of dot with custom types" (*).

-The subset of attributes and such is highly opiniated, and very much subject to change.
+The subset of features, attributes and such is highly opiniated, and very much subject to change.

-(*): This is also to be read as; There are many, many diagram-situations which are not intended to be solved by hidot.
+(*): This is also to be read as; There are many, _many_ diagram-situations which are not intended to be solved by hidot.

 Hidot format example: